Are You Looking For Effective Relief of Your Shoulder Bursitis?

 At Move Physiotherapy Fremantle, we consider ourselves to be experts in Shoulder Pain Physiotherapy.

-We spend longer with you during your first appointment (60 minutes compared to 30 or 40 minutes at competing clinics) in order to comprehensively assess not only the source of your shoulder pain but also the contributing factors underlying your injury.
+We spend longer with you during your first appointment in order to comprehensively assess not only the source of your shoulder pain but also the contributing factors underlying your injury.